RichardPeda/coderr-backend/README.md

  6. Run the command `python manage.py runserver` to start the app on your machine

  # Documentation
- The documentation of the endpoints is made with SwaggerUi.
+ The documentation of the endpoints was made with SwaggerUi.
- You can find it at the endpoint: [/api/schema/swagger-ui/](http://127.0.0.1:8000/api/schema/swagger-ui/)
+ With your local server running, you can find it at the endpoint: [/api/schema/swagger-ui/](http://127.0.0.1:8000/api/schema/swagger-ui/)